Grant Programs for Pollution Prevention

-This program funds two-year Pollution Prevention (P2) assistance agreements for projects expected to be performed in each EPA region that provide technical assistance and/or training to businesses/facilities to help them adopt source reduction approaches (also know as P2).
+The program funds two-year Pollution Prevention (P2) assistance agreements for projects expected to be performed in each EPA region that provide technical assistance and/or training to businesses/facilities to help them adopt source reduction approaches (also known as P2).

 If Congress appropriates Fiscal Year (FY) 2018 and 2019 funds for this program at levels comparable to FY 2017 funding levels, the EPA may award a total of approximately $9.38 million in federal P2 grant funding for these two-year assistance agreements (approximately $4.69 million in FY 2018 funds and approximately $4.69 million in FY 2019 funds).

 2018 and FY 2019 P2 Grant Program Request for Proposals (RFP).
 The application period closed Thursday, April 26, 2018.

 For the convenience of grant recipients, an Excel version of an example reporting matrix(1 pg, 21 K) is made available here and may be used for the required reporting.

 - Eligibility: State governments, colleges and universities (recognized as instrumentalities of the state), federally-recognized tribes and intertribal consortia.